nelsonmau/opensensorsdata.github.io/work/proj-2.md

 #### How buy Datastickers?
-For Datastickers contact us or, if you work in the Public Sector, find [opensensorsdata srl](http://www.opensensorsdata.it) in **[MEPA - the Italian Digital Market for Public Sector](https://www.acquistinretepa.it/opencms/opencms/main/programma/strumenti/MePA)** .
+For Datastickers contact us (contact@opensensorsdata.it) or, if you work in the Public Sector, find [opensensorsdata srl](http://www.opensensorsdata.it) in **[MEPA - the Italian Digital Market for Public Sector](https://www.acquistinretepa.it/opencms/opencms/main/programma/strumenti/MePA)** .